 Jacintha F. Duthu is from Houma, but currently resides in Terry Town.
 Her goal while serving on the Tribal Council is to gain the trust of the people that reside in her district in order to meet their needs and greatly impact their lives in a positive manner.
 Mrs. Duthu is experienced in management and property management as well as interested in legislature involvement.
 In her free time, she likes to read, cook, bake, and paint.
 She is also involved in various community activities, such as community Christmas boxes, a summer feeding program, and assists in adult life skills help assessments.

 District 8: Jefferson Parish – Marrero (70073, 70072), Barataria (70036), Lafitte (70067) and Harvey (70058-70059)

 Gretchen currently resides in Marrero, LA.
 During her time on council, she hopes for the tribe to become federally recognized and to work with the youth.
-Some of her traditional talents include needlepoint crafting.
-Some of her interest include accounting, computer knowledge, and working for summer camps.
+Her traditional talent is needlepoint crafting.
+Some of her interests include accounting, computer knowledge, and working for summer camps.

 District 9: Jefferson Parish – Metairie (70001-70006), Kenner (70062-70065), Harahan (70123), Jefferson (70121) and Waggaman/Westwego/Bridge City/Avondale (70094-96)

 District 10: Lafourche/Jefferson Parishes – Grande Isle (70358), Leeville/Golden Meadow (70357), Galliano (70354) and the area of Cut Off (70345) south of the South Lafourche Bridge as divided by East 90th Street along Hwy.
 308 and Tarpon Pass between LA 1 and Hwy.
 3235